 To keep costs down, retain flexibility for the future, relieve some of the possible replacement costs for our families, and maintain consistency of devices, the school has purchased the iPads from Apple and retains ownership.

 Will Canisius block my child from using apps or websites?

 On campus, we actively monitor and filter our Internet connection.
 However, this filter does not extend beyond the boundaries of our network.
 The dynamic nature of the web and technology makes blocking all websites and apps a nearly impossible task.
 We believe that setting responsible-use standards and enforcing those standards is vital.
+Additionally, all freshmen and sophomores will be subject to more extensive restrictions on their devices.
 Parents should also set boundaries for their students with respect to iPads.